-Police reinforcements including a dog unit and three vans full of Territorial Support Group (TSG) – riot cops – in full body armour were called in.
+Police reinforcements including a dog unit and three vans full of Territorial Support Group (TSG)—riot cops—in full body armor were called in.
 They stomped down the road like Stormtroopers and the dogs were brought out almost immediately.

-Once the UKBA van had got away, the anger of the crowd was palpable and it turned on the police – traffic cones, glass bottles and even bricks were hurled at them and their dogs.
+Once the UKBA van had gotten away, the crowd's anger turned to the police—traffic cones, glass bottles, and even bricks were hurled at them and their dogs.

-As they slowly retreated down the street, chants of "fascist pigs", "scum" and "who killed Mark Duggan?" followed the TSG, whilst a homemade sound system blasted out dance music.
+As they slowly retreated down the street, chants of "fascist pigs," "scum," and "who killed Mark Duggan?" followed the TSG, while a homemade sound system blasted out dance music.

-Once the police had left, everyone went round tidying up the road – moving wheelie bins back, moving traffic cones and plastic barriers.
+Once the police had left, everyone began tidying up the road—moving trash dumpsters, traffic cones, and plastic barriers back to where they found them.
 Then everyone had a bit of a dance.

-As one-man army Chris Gadsden marches around his farm, hunting for more failed asylum seekers to turn over to the authorites, I guess it's only fair that immigrants have an army of concerned citizens on their side too.
+As one-man army Chris Gadsden marches around his farm, hunting for more failed asylum seekers to turn over to the authorities, I guess it's only fair that immigrants have an army of concerned citizens on their side, too.